masylum/mongolia/README.md

 var USER = require('mongolia').model(db, 'users');
 ```

-## mongo commands
+## mongo proxied collection commands

-Calls to the db are done using the function `mongo`.
+Calls to the db are done using the method `mongo`.
-Mongolia proxies all the `collection` methods defiend on the driver plus some custom methods.
+`mongo` proxies all the `collection` methods defined on the driver plus some custom methods.

+This allows mongolia to extend the driver with extra functionalties:

+  * Namespacing: Allows you to filter the documents going and coming from the db.
+  * Mapping: Allows you to apply functions to the documents attributes going and coming from the db.
+  * Hooks: They are triggered before and after a call is done.

+The default usage is:

+`mongo('method[:namespace]', args)`

+If you want to disable any functionality you can by doing:

+`mongo({method: method[, namespace: namespace, namespacing: false, mapping: false, hooks: false])`

+Example:
 ``` javascript
 var Db = require('mongodb/lib/mongodb/db').Db,
     Server = require('mongodb/lib/mongodb/connection').Server,